j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

 ![flink-statement-stopped](images/flink-statement-stopped.png)

 ### Testing the Starting a Flink SQL Statement
-To test the starting a currently stopped Flink SQL statement, first modify the unit test by passing `False` instead of `True` as an argument in the `stop_statement` method, and then run the test again:
+To test the starting a currently stopped Flink SQL statement, first modify the unit test by passing `False` instead of `True` as an argument in the `stop_statement` method:
 ```python
 def test_stop_statement():
     """Test the stop_statement() function."""